volkanabaoglu/volkanabaoglu/README.md

 - 👋 Hi, I’m @volkanabaoglu
-- 👀 I’m interested in cyber security and java
+- 👀 I’m interested in cyber security and software development
-- 🌱 I’m currently learning  programming
+- 🌱 I’m currently learning  programming java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...